MOHS Skin Cancer Surgery

 Highest Cure Rates in Dermatologic Surgery

-Mohs surgery offers a cure rate of up to 99% for primary skin cancers and up to 95% for recurrent cases, making it the most effective treatment available for non-melanoma skin cancers.
+According to the American Society for Mohs Surgery, this procedure offers a cure rate of up to 99% for primary skin cancers and up to 95% for recurrent cases, making it the most effective treatment available for non-melanoma skin cancers.

 Minimal Scarring and Excellent Cosmetic Results